matthiaswietz/RAS-1617/cutadapt_dada/readme.md

-This folder contains cutadapt and DADA2 workflows and output files.
+This folder contains cutadapt / DADA2 workflows and output files.